atmc9/myAngular4/README.md

 # myAngular4App
 Angular 4 Udemy tutorial project

+**Angular:** is a javascript framework which allows to create reactive single-page applications.

+Steps to do for installing the angular:

 ## Project setup: ##
 * We installed the nodejs and install the Angular cli using the command : `npm install -g @angular/cli`